zerOsand/flashcards/contributions.md

 - [X] Import/Export Flashcards
 ```

 This document lists the contributions made by each member of the Tag-Based Flashcards Project.
+Due to time constraints, the list is not exhaustive of each member's contributions.
+Please consult the Pull Requests for the full list of contributions.

 ## [Reshma Ashok](https://github.com/ReshmaAshok)
 - Edit Card CSS Revision